While electric vehicles offer many advantages, there are also some potential safety hazards.

 Dangerous Nature of the Lithium-Ion Battery

 As we make the transition from gasoline cars to electric cars we definitely need to consider safety.
 Lithium-ion batteries are prone to catch fire and explode occasionally.
 These batteries have a very high energy density.
 The amount of energy is quite large compared to the size of the battery.
-Due to this they may act like an explosive under adverse circumstances.
+Due to this, they may act as an explosive under adverse circumstances.

 The battery pack in an electric car typically consists of 7,000 cells.
 All of these are present under a single hood of a car.
 You can imagine the amount of energy they possess and how destructive they can be if they are not handled properly.

 It is necessary to keep the batteries cool.
 There is a greater chance of an explosion when batteries are heated up.
 The electrolyte should be prevented from catching fire and if it does catch fire it should be stopped from spreading.

 Electric cars are at a greater risk of catching fire and exploding in a collision.
 They use high voltage electricity which poses a danger of electric shock and fire in a car crash.